 Ho Chi Minh City is considered the largest city in Vietnam by population with around 9 million inhabitants.
 It’s projected by 2025 that the metropolitan area will grow to nearly 14 million.

 It’s often referred to simply as Ho Chi Minh or Saigon.
 The written acronym HCMC is also used.
 The city is located in the southeast part of Vietnam.
 Saigon has quite a friendly tropical climate with plenty of sunshine and a hot city year-round.
-It’s Northern Hemisphere June through September summers are hotter than its winters.
+The country’s Northern Hemisphere June through September summers are hotter than its winters.

 The rainy season usually begins in May and lasts through September, while the relatively cooler, dryer winter starts after.
 October is noted as one of the best months to travel in Vietnam.
 So, for those who are planning to backpack and visit this exotic country, you should take note of the favorable times to go.

 It earned the nickname, “The Pearl of the Far East”, Saigon is very rich in history.
 Saigon was the name of the capital for 300 years before it was changed to Ho Chi Minh City – the name of the leader of the North – after the Northern government took over in 1975, which was referred to as the “Fall of Saigon”.